ghazalb76/ghazalb76/README.md

 ## Hi there 👋
-#### My name is Ghazale Bakhtiari and I'm a Software Engineer interested in Distributed Systems, Networks, Cloud Computing, and Data Mining.
+#### My name is Ghazaleh Bakhtiariazad and I'm a Software Engineer interested in Distributed Systems, Networks, Cloud Computing, and Data Mining.

 ### Github Stats